SvrT31/Comparative_Analysis_of_PID_LQR_and_MPC_for_Drone_Stability_Under_Robot_Failure_Scenarios/README.md

 3. Apply MPC controller with both trirotor and quadrotor control and switch mechanisms.
 4. Compare performance

 The base code for LQR and MPC controllers is already written down.
-The logic was taken from websites [23] and [24]
+The logic was taken from [this](https://automaticaddison.com/linear-quadratic-regulator-lqr-with-python-code-example/) and [this](https://www.instructables.com/Quadcopter-MPC-Control/) website.

 ## Results
 Currently, the first 5 out of 8 steps have been completed.
 The plans for simulation testing have been discarded.
 PID testing has shown promising results and the drone is ready to be used with the real controllers.